By Petra Page-Mann

 There is so much beyond the surface of every seed we sow and root we harvest.
 These Snow in Tokyo v.1 turnips are helping us explore flavor as well as genetic and cultural diversity beyond Hakurei.

-I’ll never forget the day when, deciding which sunflowers’ seed would be saved and why, our dear friend Maddie gave me a sideways glance: “Is this eugenics?”
+I’ll never forget the day when, deciding which sunflowers’ seed would be saved and why, a dear friend gave me a sideways glance: “Is this eugenics?”

 What is Eugenics?